Wednesday, July 31, 2024

 Then I gave them specific information questions and read out the model text again.

-Then, for the noticing task, I gave them a version of the model text in which all the words had been blanked out, posted the complete model text outside of the room.
+Then, for the noticing task, I gave them a version of the model text in which all the words had been blanked out, and posted the complete model text outside of the room.
 The students had to reconstruct the text using a running dictation.

 Once the text had been completed, I clarified the vocabulary using Concept Checking Questions.
 Then we played Quizlet Live to practice matching the words to the definitions, and then Kahoot to practice gap-fill sentences.]